 - establishing a framework and processes for ensuring compliance with relevant laws, regulations, standards and Company policies; - assessing the effectiveness of the compliance framework within the Group; - developing procedures and documents that support the compliance framework; - · monitoring the Group's compliance practices; and - ongoing compliance management and reporting.

-A copy of the Compliance Committee minutes are made available to the next meeting of the GARCC.
+Minutes of the Compliance Committee meetings are made available to the GARCC.